SWIFT NEWS

 Read More »

-Roy McLeod Steps Down from the SWIFT Committee
+Roy McLeod Steps Down from Chair role on the SWIFT Committee

 After ten years at the helm, Roy McLeod has announced that he will be stepping down from the role of SWIFT committee chair.
 The move coincides with his departure from Calgary International Airport, where he worked as ‘Director of Airfield Operations’ since 2012.
 With over 38 years experience in the industry, Roy worked in many roles across airport operations and has sat on various aviation committees.
 His insight, understanding, and connections within the sector have been an invaluable asset to the organisation of SWIFT events.
 Roy comments, “This is an exciting year for SWIFT, returning to a physical conference, blended with virtual for those who cannot attend.
 We have an exciting line-up of speakers as all delegates have come to expect from SWIFT.
 “There have been so many great venues, and so many gracious host airports in my time as chair, that it’s impossible to pick anything other than all of the connections I have been fortunate enough to make over the years as my SWIFT highlight.
 I will definitely miss the committee and the sheer level of excitement that comes with day one at the conference.”
 The committee will be left in the capable hands of Donald Desrosiers, Vice